praisetompane/mathematics/README.md

           - primary goals:
                - understand Mathematical structures.
                - prove Mathematical statements.
-               - invent or discover new Mathematical theorems and theories.
+               - invent or discover new Mathematical theorems or theories.
                - use Mathematics to study itself.
                - ...